Sketches in UX/UI Design

 How can I improve my sketching skills for UI/UX design?

 To improve your sketching skills for UI/UX design, practice regularly and focus on the fundamentals of drawing, such as lines, shapes, and shading.
 Study design principles and analyze existing designs to understand what makes them effective.
-Use tools like sketchbooks and pens to practice your hand-drawing skills, and digital tools like Sketch or Adobe XD for digital sketching.
+Use tools like sketchbooks and pens to practice your hand-drawing skills, and digital tools.

 Learn more about how to improve your sketching skills in our Master Classes with Mike Rohde: